-- Operating Expenses For the water fund most operating costs are fixed; meaning not varying based on the volume of water sold; with the exception of energy, treatment chemicals and certain other supplies, which vary with production. - Personnel Services The water fund projects about 14 new FTEs throughout the study period. - Supplies The supplies for the water fund are expected to remain consistent over the five year study period at about \$2.0 million a year. - Energy Costs Over the 5 year study period these are expected to increase at a rate higher than inflation at approximately 6%. - Capital Improvements Total water system capital improvement costs from 2019-2023 are expected to be \$25.6 million in today's dollars.
+- Operating Expenses For the water fund most operating costs are fixed; meaning not varying based on the volume of water sold; with the exception of energy, treatment chemicals and certain other supplies, which vary with production. - Personnel Services CRW reviews FTE needs each year to determine how many new are projected over the budget period and includes these into the expense projections.
+The total projected FTEs for all four enterprise funds for the five year period is 16 new FTEs. - Supplies The supplies for the water fund are expected to remain consistent over the five year study period at about \$2.0 million a year. - Energy Costs Over the 5 year study period these are expected to increase at a rate higher than inflation at approximately 6%. - Capital Improvements Total water system capital improvement costs from 2019-2023 are expected to be \$25.6 million in today's dollars.
 Only improvements that provide benefits to existing customers are included in revenue requirements.
 Improvements to serve growth are funded from SDFs. - Capital Replacement and Rehabilitation These are capital costs to replace existing capital assets.
 Total capital costs for existing customers over the five year study period are approximately \$5.8 million. - Inter-Fund Loans The water fund does not have an Inter-Fund loan balance that it is paying on at this time as an expense. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department and is about \$1.3 million over the five year period. - PCWPF Water Treatment Charges These are the charges that are transferred to and paid for by the Water Resources fund. - Fund Balances When fund balances are drawn down from initial balances, the use of those funds is a source of funding to cover water fund expenses.
 When it is building the fund balance it is a use of funds as cash is added to the water operating fund.
-These are projected to be kept at an acceptable level of working capital, which is a minimum of 60 days O&M in the operating reserve.
-This also conforms to the FMP goal to keep adequate reserves and maintain fund balances between minimums and maximums.
+These are projected to be kept at an acceptable level of working capital, which is a minimum of 60

-- Debt Service The water fund currently has two outstanding revenue bond issues (2012 and 2015).
+- days O&M in the operating reserve.
+This also conforms to the FMP goal to keep adequate reserves and maintain fund balances between minimums and maximums. - Debt Service The water fund currently has two outstanding revenue bond issues (2012 and 2015).
 The 2012 bond issue was a refinancing of 2003 and 2004 bonds and the 2015 bond issue was a refinancing of 2006 bonds.
 The water fund debt service amounts to approximately \$1.7 million annually through 2023 and then drops down to approximately \$700,000 through 2026. - Debt Service Coverage The debt service coverage ratio in the model is set to 1.2 times the total annual debt service amount, which is about \$2.0 million.
 This is a bond covenant requirement.